Swarup Rani Nehru: Later life

-In 1930, with the launch of the civil disobedience movement and Gandhi's salt march, Motilal gave Anand Bhavan to the Indian Congress Party.
+In 1930, with the launch of the civil disobedience movement and Gandhi's Salt March, Motilal gave Anand Bhavan to the Indian Congress Party.
 In the same year, Swarup Rani, in favour of the movement against the British Raj and its salt laws, endorsed the self manufacturing of salt.
 She appealed to women to enlist themselves into co-operating for self-rule: "if you are true to your motherland then you should start manufacturing salt in every household".
 When Motilal died on 6 February 1931, Swarup Rani was at his bedside.

 In 1932, on a visit to Calcutta for Kamala's treatment, Swarup Rani expressed concern over Kamala's strict adherence to self-discipline and refraining from all forms of luxuries, wishing for her to wear at least a "necklace and a pair of bangles".
 During another incident, a day after visiting her son in prison, Swarup Rani was found by a swami to be sitting in a room in the sweltering heat and without the fan switched on.
 The swami reported "the mother's heart was touched, and henceforth she refused to enjoy the comfort of an electric fan while her son rotted in the hot prison cell".
 In the same year, she was beaten and injured in a lathi charge during a demonstration.
 She wrote to her son "the mother of a brave son is also somewhat like him".

 In his autobiography, Jawaharlal Nehru writes: "Though my admiration and affection for him (his father) remained as strong as ever, fear formed part of them.
 Not so with my mother.
 I had no fear of her, for I knew that she would condone everything I did, and because of her excessive and indiscriminating love for me, I tried to dominate over her a little.
 I saw much more of her than I did of father."

 Death and legacy

 She died on 10 January 1938, with her sister, son Nehru and daughters Sarup and Betty beside her.
 Her sister died the following day.

-As well as the wife of Indian National Congress leader Motilal Nehru and mother of India's first prime minister Pandit Nehru, Swarup Rani was the mother of Vijayalakshmi Pandit who became the first woman president of the United Nations General Assembly, grandmother of India's only ever woman prime minister Indira Gandhi and great grandmother of Rajiv Gandhi and Sanjay Gandhi.
-Rahul Gandhi, Priyanka Gandhi Vadra and Varun Gandhi are her great great grandchildren.

 The Swarup Rani Nehru Hospital in Allahabad is named in her honour.